complyue/cod-project/design/YamlSpecExt.md

   key: # This pattern is not supported
     value
   ```
+- Document footer comments (comments at the end of a YAML document)
+- Leading comments on simple scalar values (only map entries and dash-sequence items)
+- Trailing comments on complex structures like nested maps (only simple values and dash-sequence items)

 ### Supported Patterns
 - Block-style mappings with comments
 - Block-style sequences (dash format) with comments
-- Document-level header comments
+- Document-level header comments only (no footer comments)
-- Trailing comments on same line as values
+- Trailing comments on same line as simple values and dash-sequence items
+- Leading comments on map entries and dash-sequence items only

 ## Implementation Benefits